 The Sarabay momentum spread, unstoppable and spontaneous.
 Teamwork and bayanihan made it possible for us to counter the repercussions of the African Swine Fever which entered the Bicol Region followed by three successive super typhoons.

 Three typhoons and a pandemic tested our resolve, determination and capacities.
 In the process of overcoming the odds, we found strength.
-Truly #ATIinspire #Posible #LiwanagSa-Dilim.
+Truly #ATIInspire #Posible #LiwanagSa-Dilim.

-She a.
-Carot ELSA A. PAROT
+ELSA A. PAROT